-When someone says, "Costa Rica," you probably think, "fantastic beaches!"
+Costa Rica beaches are among Latin America's best.
+Think about it: when someone says, "Costa Rica," you probably think, "fantastic beaches!"
+Right?

-Warm waters year-round, an unparalleled tourism infrastructure, and limitless attractions spanning two coasts are the reasons Costa Rica's beaches rank among the best in the world.
-And since nearly two thirds of Costa Rica's borders are coastline, there are a whole lot of beaches to explore.
+Warm waters year-round, an unparalleled tourism infrastructure, and limitless attractions spanning two coasts are the reasons Costa Rica beaches rank among the best in the world.
+And since nearly two thirds of Costa Rica's borders are coastline, there are a whole lot of Costa Rica beaches to explore.
 Let's get started!

 For some visuals, take a look at our Costa Rica Photo Gallery.
 And when you're done, let us know -- What's your favorite Costa Rica beach?